Director of Sales/Events

 Want a meeting that gets all your goals accomplished?
-Seclude them in a tranquil setting that offers all the facilities they need.
+Our Hocking Hills event location for business meetings is perfect for those looking for a tranquil setting that offers all the facilities you need to host your business meetings in Hocking Hills.
 The Inn’s relaxed atmosphere is a perfect site for business and executive board retreats.
-It’s in Your nature to meet.
-It’s OUR nature to Welcome you.
+It’s in your nature to meet.
+It’s OUR nature to welcome you.
 This peaceful setting eliminates the stress of ringing telephones, mindless television, and the numerous interruptions that obstruct reflection, creative problem solving, and planning.
 It’s all in the experience.
-Turn your meeting into the Journey of a lifetime.
+Turn your meeting into the journey of a lifetime.
 From the moment you arrive, you’ll recognize this is no ordinary meeting.
-It’s the beginning of a journey.
 Meet the Hocking Hills only meeting facility with lodging, restaurant, tavern, spa and hiking all on site.

 - Complimentary breakfast